tp-hk/web-app-lab/Udemy/README.md

 - Downwards dataflow: only the most parent component (i.e. App, or index.js) should be responsible for fetching data
 - When react needs to render objects of the same type (e.g. list item), it assumes that the objects come in as a list.
 Having a key helps React determine which object to re-render when item is updated
 - passing callback from parent to child through `this.props.parentFunction` is ok, but it's uncommon to go more than two levels
+- Component-level state: state that only affects one instance.
+In redux, there can be application-level state

+## Redux
+- Redux is the state/data container in the application (e.g. number counter, list of books, currently selected book); React represents the view
+- Redux uses one object (app. state) to contain all states

 ## JS
 - `const`: variable that never changes